 - There was a child born of the marriage to the employee.

-The spouse may be eligible for a Basic Employee Death Benefit equal to 50 percent of the employees’ final salary plus $32,326.58. *This number is as of December 1, 2015, and is based on COLA’s.
+Beneficiaries will receive a Basic Employee Death Benefit equal to 50 percent of the employee’s final salary (or High-3 salary, whichever is greater) plus $32,326.58.
+This number is as of December 1, 2015, and is based on COLA’s.

 Former Spouse